Massive tree-level splitting functions beyond kinematical limits: Abstract

 \section{Abstract}

-We present a compact form of the massive $1\to 3$ tree-level QCD splitting functions, enabling fast evaluation and improved numerical stability in practical applications.
-We discuss a decomposition of the results in terms of lower-order splitting functions, scalar dipole antenna functions and pure splitting remainders.
-The two-gluon radiator functions introduced in this context generalize the expressions obtained from the double-soft approximation.
+We present a compact form of the massive $1\to 3$ tree-level QCD splitting functions and discuss a decomposition of the results in terms of lower-order expressions, scalar dipole antenna functions and pure higher-order remainders.
+The two-gluon radiator functions introduced in this context are novel and generalize expressions obtained from the double-soft approximation.
+Our results are obtained without reference to soft or quasi-collinear limits.